vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Resilience and Overcoming Adversity

-> 1. "Resilience is not about overcoming, it's about becoming." - Heri Salata
+> 1. "Resilience is not about overcoming, it is about becoming." - Heri Salata
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère
 > 1. "Even the darkest night will end and the sun will rise." - Victor Hugo
 > 1. "Hope is a waking dream." - Aristotle